-Medians and streetscapes within the Visually Significant Corridors that are required to achieve a "Best" implementation level as defined in Chapter 4 should include the following elements, depicted in Figure 2.14 below.
+Medians and streetscapes within the Visually Significant Corridors intended to achieve a "Best" implementation level as defined in Chapter 4 should include the following elements, depicted in Figure 2.10 below.

 Landscape

 Lush desert planting to include trees, shrubs, groundcovers, and accents as recommended for the specific Character Zone.
 Boulders, arranged in random natural clusters, are to be included in the landscape.